 - Milk – Because I am mainly dairy free, I use almond milk, but any kind of milk will work in this recipe.

-- Canned Pumpkin – Make sure you are using canned pumpkin and not pumpkin pie filling (pumpkin pie filling has added sugar and spices).
+- Canned Pumpkin – Use canned pumpkin and not pumpkin pie filling (pumpkin pie filling has added sugar and spices).

 - Coconut Oil – This bread uses coconut oil, which is considered a clean oil.
 You can use refined or unrefined, but typically unrefined is cleaner.
 I typically buy Nutiva Virgin Coconut Oil.